 Though it may often appear to be engaging in wasteful abundance, the producing economy is suffering from a severe scarcity of money, and it’s working under a system where the only way to get more money into the system is to borrow it.
 So we have a vicious circle where the necessity to pay the existing debt creates this horrible scarcity of money, and the only way to relieve the scarcity is to borrow more money, which aggravates the scarcity, which is only relieved by borrowing more money…

 Essentially it’s operating like a pyramid scheme.
 In order to stay alive it has to grow, and the only way it can grow is to cannibalize and destabilize itself further.
 The more it grows the more and faster it has to grow, and the more unstable it becomes.
 The graph below shows the decade by decade “progress” of this phenomenon since 1960.

 Notice that in 1960 debt was just a little more than twice the supply of money.
 By 2010, it’s about four times as much.
 The graph below shows the same figures only without the adjustment for inflation, which gives a slightly clearer picture of what’s happening mathematically.

 Exponential growth, for those not familiar, is when something grows by multiplying itself.
 If something grows by a percentage, eventually it will double.
 If it continues to grow by the same percentage, it will double again in the same period of time.
-Debt in the U.S. has been doubling about every 20 years.
+Averaged out, debt in the US has been doubling in less than 10-year cycles.

 Grow or Die